EXL/AdamantArmorAffectionAdventure/ReadMe.md

 ## More information

-Please read [Porting Guide (In Russian)](http://exlmoto.ru/adamant-armor-affection-adventure-droid) for more info about porting AdamantArmorAffectionAdventure to Android OS.
+Please read [Porting Guide (In Russian)](http://exlmoto.ru/adamant-armor-affection-adventure-droid) for more info about porting Adamant Armor Affection Adventure to Android OS.